mvkkiran/MachineLearning-Coursera-Assignments/README.md

 # MachineLearning-Coursera-Assignments
-All Programming assignments of Machine Learning Course taught by Andew NG
+All Programming assignments of Machine Learning Course taught by Andew NG.

+All the experiments are done using MATLAB.
+Can also be done using OCTAVE.